 Many people claim to have adverse reactions to certain food ingredients and therefore choose to avoid them.

 However, food manufacturers often hide these controversial ingredients by referring to them with technical names that people don't know.

 For example, in Europe MSG (monosodium glutamate) may be called E621 and carrageenan may be called E407.

 The same can be said for many types of sugar, such as "evaporated cane juice" — it sounds natural, but it's really just sugar.

 Summary Food manufacturers often hide the fact that their products contain controversial ingredients by calling them something else.

 Low-carb diets have been pretty popular for the past few decades.

 Food manufacturers have caught up on the trend and started offered a variety of low-carb products.

-The problem with these foods is the same as with the "low-fat" foods... they're not at all healthy.
+The problem with these foods is the same as with the "low-fat" foods — that they're not necessarily healthy.

-There are also examples of low-carb breads and other replacement products that contain much more carbs than the label claims.
+There are also examples of low-carb breads and other replacement products that contain many more carbs than the label claims.